perrinjerome/manuel/src/manuel/myst-markdown.md

 assert b == 6
 ```

-For a better test feedback, you can use the methods of [`unittest.TestCase`](https://docs.python.org/3/library/unittest.html#unittest.TestCase.assertEqual).
+For better test feedback, you can use the methods of [`unittest.TestCase`](https://docs.python.org/3/library/unittest.html#unittest.TestCase.assertEqual).

 ```python
 self.assertEqual(b, 6)